-- 8. Coordinate with WETA, Golden Gate Ferry, and other commercial water taxi, small ferry, and water taxi operators to establish an accessible water transit network that links Port destinations to one another and to other Bay destinations, and that complies with applicable federal regulations. - 9.
+- 8. Coordinate with WETA, GGF, and other commercial water taxi, small ferry, and water taxi operators to establish an accessible water transit network that links Port destinations to one another and to other Bay destinations, and that complies with applicable federal regulations. - 9.
 Maximize the use of existing water transportation terminals and water taxi landings to support a broad range of local and regional water transportation service offerings. - 10.
 Provide land and water area to accommodate expanded or new ferry and water transit terminals proposed by operators with financially viable business plans, including intermodal transportation connections, if needed. - 11.
-Continue to integrate water transit into the Port's emergency response and resilience plans and strategies.
+Continue to integrate water transit into the Port's emergency response and resilience plans and strategies. - 12.
+Ensure water transit agencies promote and incorporate water safety protocols in their operations to protect navigational and public safety, including for water recreation users of the Bay.
+Expand awareness among maritime and water recreation stakeholders and Port businesses regarding existing and new ferry routes and water recreation corridors, and water safety protocols to avoid conflicts and support safe crossings and shared use of the Bay.